Pumpapa/minimalmagic/content/SE/Parallellism.md

 The situation becomes more complex for conditional branches, because the branch may or may not be taken *and the condition which decides this hasn't yet been computed*.
 Because any improvement is better than waiting, an entire field of engineering involves **branch prediction**.

-Lets assume about 20% of instructions are conditional branches.
+Let's assume about 20% of instructions are conditional branches.
 An ideal 6-stage pipeline without prediction must therefore wait 20% of the time.
 This implies that instead of 1 cycle per instruction, it requires 0.8+0.2*6 cycles per instruction which is 2 cycles: the cpu runs at only half the best possible speed!

 ## Branch prediction